Tanzyingsz/DDM-Dissertation/【Feedback】7.6 midterm.md

 Go to discussion board for help.

-[done]The method of storytelling that you used (7 steps storytelling)
+[done]The method and bullet point of storytelling that you used (7 steps storytelling)

 # Richard

-- do not think

 - Why UK chinese student?
 How did you do the research to show that they need this service?
 - Make it clear this website is for second-hand goods, and it is a B2C platform.